osuosl/osuosl-pelican/content/about/about_people.rst

 Ethan joined the OSL in June of 2020 studying computer science.
-He is enthusiastic about all the opportunity available to him here and is grateful for this change to learn more about the OSS ecosystem.
+He is enthusiastic about all the opportunity available to him here and is grateful for this chance to learn more about the OSS ecosystem.
 Ethan's first introduction to OSS was when he installed Ubuntu on his desktop in middle school and has loved it ever since.
 His first programming experience was robotics and continues to love elegant solutions to complex problems.
 If he isn't working with technology,